-Finding a way to communicate the importance of guest showing up to their reservations is one of the keys to reducing the problem of no-shows.
+Finding a way to communicate the importance of guests showing up to their reservations is one of the keys to reducing the problem of no-shows.

 You can use your social media platforms, blogs etc. to write about the importance of cancelling reservations in time to give customers some background on the issue and its effects on the business.

-But unfortunately, it isn’t as easy as it might sounds.
-Because how do you get the customers attention and interest in the subject?
-That is much easier said than actually done.
+But unfortunately, it isn’t as easy as it might sound.
+Because how do you get the customers’ attention and interest in the subject?
+That is much easier said than done.

-It is probably very easy for you to tell what no shows do to your business because it something you have close at heart.
-The real problem here is that customers may not find the subject really interesting even though it is a subject of high importance to you.
+It is probably very easy for you to tell what no-shows do to your business because it is something you have close at heart.
+The real problem here is that customers may not find the subject interesting even though it is a subject of high importance to you.